Supreme Court of Canada: History

-The creation of the Supreme Court of Canada was provided for by the British North America Act, 1867, renamed in 1982 the Constitution Act, 1867.
-The first bills for the creation of a federal supreme court, introduced in the Parliament of Canada in 1869 and in 1870, were withdrawn.
-It was not until 8 April 1875 that a bill was finally passed providing for the creation of a Supreme Court of Canada.
+The authority to establish a national appeal court dated back to the creation of the Province of Canada in 1840, but the power remained unused.
+When the British North America Act, 1867, was finalized, section 101 provided Parliament may create a general court of appeal.
+Prime Minister John A. Macdonald introduced two bills to establish the supreme court in 1869 and 1870, however, both were withdrawn.

+During the 1874 federal election, Alexander Mackenzie's Liberals included the creation of a central court of appeal as part of their campaign platform.
+Minister of Justice Télésphore Fournier introduced the The Supreme and Exchequer Court Act, which passed on April 8, 1875, with bipartisan support.
+The Act simultaneously established both the Supreme Court and the Exchequer Court.

-However, prior to 1949, the Supreme Court did not constitute the court of last resort: litigants could appeal to the Judicial Committee of the Privy Council in London.
+However, prior to 1949, the Supreme Court did not constitute the court of last resort: litigants could appeal the Court's decisions to the Judicial Committee of the Privy Council in London.
 Some cases could bypass the Supreme Court and go directly to the Judicial Committee from the provincial courts of appeal.
 The Supreme Court formally became the court of last resort for criminal appeals in 1933 and for all other appeals in 1949.
-The last decisions of the Judicial Committee on cases from Canada were made in the mid-1950s, for cases that had first been heard in a court of first instance prior to 1949.
+Cases that were begun prior to those dates remained appealable to the Judicial Committee, and the last case on appeal from the Supreme Court of Canada was not decided until 1959.